-The Bishop’s Garden is located in the interior courtyard of the Cathedral campus and provides a beautiful, secluded and quiet place for the interment of ashes and prayer, reflection and remembrance.
+The Bishop’s Garden is located in the interior courtyard of the Cathedral campus and provides a beautiful, secluded and quiet place for the interment of ashes and for prayer, reflection and remembrance.

 Who may be interred in the Memorial Garden?

 It is intended for members of St. John’s Cathedral and their immediate family members.
 The Dean may make exceptions.